Paillat-dev/discord-emojis/README.md

 ## Overview

 This project automatically downloads the latest Discord build from the [Discord-Datamining](https://github.com/Discord-Datamining/Discord-Datamining) repository, extracts emoji data, and saves it in a structured JSON format.
-It runs as a GitHub Actions workflow twice a week to keep the emoji data up-to-date without manual intervention.
+It runs as a GitHub Actions workflow twice a week and opens a pull-request to keep the emoji data up-to-date, without manual intervention.

 ## How It Works